dostonhamrakulov/Validating-XML-file-against-XSD-document-in-Python-and-Java/RDF_Jena_framework/README.md

 1. Write a Java program using the Jena framework, which reads the information about the authors and displays it
    1. We use given RDF files.
    2. Write java code
+   3. Solution on Viewauthor.java

+2. Write a Java program using the Jena framework, that displays which author wrote which book
+   1. We use given RDF files.
+   2. Write java code
+   3. Solution on Merge.java

+3. Write a Java program using the Jena framework, which additionally shows which author translated which book.
+   1. We use given RDF files.
+   2. Write java code
+   3. Solution on BookTrans.java